Stephanie-Ong/aws-data-engineering/tutorials/lab-03-pyspark-dataframes.md

 ---

-## Chapter 7: Conditionals and Row/Column Operations
+## Conditionals and Row/Column Operations

 ### Basic and Complex Conditionals